mjvanderveen/dashboards/README.md

 $ npm install
 ```

-* Apache
-The application can run on its own on the nodejs server, however, in many cases we would need to host multiple applications on a subdomain of a server.
+* Apache - The application can run on its own on the nodejs server, however, in many cases we would need to host multiple applications on a subdomain of a server.
 Apache will therefor serve as a proxy only.

-Make sure you install apache through [xamppserver] (https://www.apachefriends.org/download.html) for windows, or use the apache2 installer for unix.
+* Make sure you install apache through [xamppserver] (https://www.apachefriends.org/download.html) for windows, or use the apache2 installer for unix.
 Use the httpd.conf in tools/ (for windows, or alter for unix).
 Rename the localhost example key and certificate in config/cert/ by removing the .example extension

-* MongoDB
-Make sure mongodb is running as a service

 ## Getting Started With the Dashboard
 Edit the config/secrets.json.template to set your project secrets and save it to config/secrets.json